Caesium bromide

 Caesium bromide or cesium bromide is an ionic compound of caesium and bromine with the chemical formula CsBr.
 It is a white or transparent solid with melting point at 636 °C that readily dissolves in water.
 Its bulk crystals have the cubic CsCl structure, but the structure changes to the rocksalt type in nanometer-thin film grown on mica, LiF, KBr or NaCl substrates.

 Synthesis

-Caesium bromide can be prepared via following reactions:
+Caesium bromide can be prepared via neutralization reactions: